gozdeorhan/GibberishOrGenuine/README.md

 # GibberishOrGenuineTR
 This project is done in order to propose a solution to distinguish junk words from genuine words.
-(Turkish)
+The algorithm works based on **4 rules** and utilizes a .csv file as a genuine Turkish word dictionary (2235 words).
+The algorithm has an average accuracy rate of **93.48%**, which is significantly high.

+### Rules ###
+- If a word contains non-alpha character after leading and trailing characters are removed, it is junk.
+- If a word contains *3 or more* consecutive vowels or consonants, it is junk.
+- If the median of probabilities of two consecutive letters being consecutive is *greater* than the thereshold, the word is genuine.
+- If the median of probabilities of two consecutive letters being consecutive is *less* than the thereshold **and** the median of euclidean distances of consecutive letters are less than the thereshold, the word is junk.

+# Dataset
+Dataset was provided by a private company which is why publicly sharing them is not allowed.
+However, a new dictionary file will be created by myself and the repo will be updated accordingly.
+Until then, you can try the code yourself if you have your own datasets!
+Please enjoy :)